scsm-ua/kirtan-guide-en/songs/nadiya-nagare-nitai-neche-neche-gay-re.md

     śachī-suta gaurahari nimāi-sundara rādhā-bhāva-kānti-āchādito naṭavara

 He is the beloved son of Śachī Mātā and is Lord Hari with a golden complexion.
-As He was born under a neem tree He was called Nimāi*sundar* (beautiful Nimāi).
+As He was born under a neem tree He was called Nimāi-*sundar* (beautiful Nimāi).
 He is covered by the sentiment and lustre of Śrīmatī Rādhārāṇī, and He is the best of all dancers.

 #### 3